GreaterHeight/Netflix-Content-Analysis-for-Movies-TV-Shows-Using-SQL/README.md

 ```

 **Create a User Defined-function (UDF) in TSQL to Remove Double Spaces within a string.
-This is necessary because there isn't any available to do so **
+This is necessary because there isn't any available to do so in TSQL**

 ```sql
 CREATE FUNCTION dbo.RemoveDoubleSpaces (@input NVARCHAR(MAX))